hawkinsw/medava/README.md

 1. We have a generic data structure (in this case the `Transporter` and `Hospital` classes) that works with instances of a wide range of classes where the only requirement on those objects' types is that they support a (very limited) number of methods (e.g., the `isTemperatureRangeAcceptable`, `getSchedule`, and `getMedicineName` methods).
 2. The range of instances that the generic data structure must handle are of types that do not share a common base class.

-The solution is one that is becoming increasingly common in OOP language and others that do not fit the traditional model of object orientation (e.g., go, and Rust): interfaces (go calls them [interfaces](https://go.dev/ref/spec#Interface_types) and Rust calls them [traits](https://doc.rust-lang.org/book/ch10-02-traits.html))
+The solution is one that is becoming increasingly common in OOP language (and even others that do not fit the traditional model of object orientation [e.g., go, and Rust]): interfaces (go calls them [interfaces](https://go.dev/ref/spec#Interface_types) and Rust calls them [traits](https://doc.rust-lang.org/book/ch10-02-traits.html)).
+The interface is a quasi-replacement for a type.
+You use an interface in place of the name of a type when you are declaring a field, variable or parameter.

+As we know, Java is a strongly and statically typed language.
+If we replace a type with an interface, how does that change the way that Java type checks our code?
+Java determines whether two types are compatible using nominal equivalency (the name of the names must match, or be subclasses of one another).
+If a parameter is declared with an interface, then Java determines whether another type is compatible according to whether or not the candidate type contains all the _methods_ declared in the interface!
+It's a very, very specific type of _structural type equivalency_ (without all the surprises!).

 In Java, a programmer declares an interface using a syntax highly reminiscent of a class.
 The difference is that